 Jolly Mill Park is a privately supported recreational and historical park.
 The 1848 mill containing Isbell’s Distillery and Jolly Mill has been a landmark in Southwest Missouri for over 150 years and is listed in the National Register of Historic Places.

-The three floor structure still retains the original hand-hewn and pegged framing timbers and limestone slab foundations.
+The three-floor structure still retains the original hand-hewn and pegged framing timbers and limestone slab foundations.
 A village named Jollification quickly developed around the distillery/mill to serve as a rest stop and resupply point for wagon trains and stagecoaches.
-Because of new taxes on whiskey which owner George Isbell refused to pay, the distillery was closed in the 1870s.
+Because of new taxes on whiskey that owner George Isbell refused to pay, the distillery was closed in the 1870s.
 Isbell turned his attention to the milling of flour.

 Jolly Mill is open dawn to dusk, seven days a week. $5 per car upon entry to the park.
 The park can be reserved for weddings, birthday parties, and reunions.